JamesKirk11/astro_kirk/about.md

 My primary research concerns the characterisation of exoplanet atmospheres using ground-based facilities such as [ACAM](http://www.ing.iac.es/Astronomy/instruments/acam/index.html) on the William Herschel Telescope and [EFOSC2](https://www.eso.org/sci/facilities/lasilla/instruments/efosc.html) on the New Technology Telescope.

 During my PhD, my supervisor (Prof. Peter Wheatley) and I began the Low Resolution Ground-Based Exoplanet Atmosphere Survey using Transmission Spectroscopy (LRG-BEASTS, "large beasts") to characterise a large number of exoplanet atmospheres from the ground.
-For more information regarding this project click [here.](./LRG-BEASTS.html) I am also now a part of the ACCESS survey that uses the Magellan telescope to observe exoplanet atmospheres.
+For more information regarding this project click [here.](./LRG-BEASTS.html)

+Now that I'm at the CfA, I am now a part of the ACCESS survey that uses the Magellan telescope to observe exoplanet atmospheres.
 More information regarding ACCESS can be found [here.](www.project-access.github.io)

 I have also been involved in the detection of exoplanets using K2 and WASP and worked on Be/X-ray binary systems during an undergraduate summer project.
 A full list of my publications can be found [here.](./publications.html)